adrianberski/Machine_Learning_and_Statistics/README.md

 **Version 1.1.0**

 # Description
 *I have been coding since January 2020.
-This is my 3rd and 4th project and efforts.
-The repository contains tasks and project for Fundamentals of Data Analysis module.*
+This is my 5th and 6th project and efforts.
+The repository contains projects for Machine Learning and Statistics module.*
-This project perform and explain simple linear regression using Pythonon the powerproduction dataset available on repository.
+This project perform and explain clear and concise overview of the scikit-learn Python library and scipy.stats Python library.

 # Particular project`s description
-In this project I performed and explained simple linear regression using Python on the powerproduction dataset available on the repository.
-The goal is to accurately predict wind turbine power output from wind speed values using the data set as a basis.
+In this project I performed and explained the scikit-learn Python library and scipy.stats Python library.
+The goal is to is to ensure that I have achieved the learning outcomesof the module while also providing you with sample work to show prospective employers.

 # Python version
-Python 3.8.3 which can be downloaded from here: https://www.python.org/downloads/ Any code editor, but highly recommended are:  Visual Studio Code; PyCharm: the Python IDE for Professional Developers or Jupyter Notebook;
+Python 3.9.7 which can be downloaded from here: https://www.python.org/downloads/ Any code editor, but highly recommended are:  Visual Studio Code; PyCharm: the Python IDE for Professional Developers or Jupyter Notebook;